mwikstrom/scribing/docs/scribing.flowtheme.getparagraphtheme.md

 ## FlowTheme.getParagraphTheme() method

-Gets a flow theme for the specified paragraph variant
+Gets a theme for the specified paragraph variant

 <b>Signature:</b>